notofonts/math/documentation/building-math-fonts/index.md

 The top accent position should be set on all alphabetic glyphs, as well as accents that go above the base (there is currently no `MATH` table data for horizontal position of bottom accents).
 If the top accent position is not set for a glyph, some implementations will fallback to half its advance width, but not all implementations do this.

-In Glyphs, the top accent position can be set by adding an anchor named `math.ta` (`ta` is short of _top accent_).
+In Glyphs, the top accent position can be set by adding an anchor named `math.ta` (`ta` is short for _top accent_).
 The vertical position of the anchor is ignored.
 It will show a vertical line as well as an anchor cloud to help visualize the position:

 ![Glyphs top accent anchor](./glyphs-ta.png)